John Soane: Grand Tour

+Early projects

 Struggle to establish architectural practice

-He reached England in June 1780, thanks to his Grand Tour he was £120 in debt.
+He reached England in June 1780; thanks to his Grand Tour he was £120 in debt.
 After a brief stop in London, Soane headed for Frederick Augustus Hervey, 4th Earl of Bristol's estate at Ickworth House in Suffolk, where the Earl was planning to build a new house.
 But immediately the Earl changed his mind and dispatched Soane to Downhill House, in County Londonderry, Ireland, where Soane arrived on 27 July 1780.
 The Earl had grandiose plans to rebuild the house, but Soane and the Earl disagreed over the design and parted company, Soane receiving only £30 for his efforts.
 He left via Belfast sailing to Glasgow.
-From Glasgow he travelled to Allanbank, Scottish Borders, home of a family by the name of Stuart he had met in Rome, he prepared plans for a new mansion for the family, but again the commission came to nothing.
+From Glasgow he travelled to Allanbank, Scottish Borders, home of a family by the name of Stuart he had met in Rome, and prepared plans for a new mansion for the family, but again the commission came to nothing.
 In early December 1780 Soane took lodgings at 10 Cavendish Street, London.
 To pay his way his friends from the Grand Tour, Thomas Pitt and Philip Yorke, gave him commissions for repairs and minor alterations.
 Anna, Lady Miller, considered building a temple in her garden at Batheaston to Soane's design and he hoped he might receive work from her circle of friends.
 But again this was not to be.
 To help him out, George Dance gave Soane a few measuring jobs, including one in May 1781 on his repairs to Newgate Prison of damage caused by the Gordon Riots.

 To give Soane some respite, Thomas Pitt invited him to stay in 1781 at his Thamesside villa of Petersham Lodge, which Soane was commissioned to redecorate and repair.
 Also in 1781 Philip Yorke gave Soane commissions: at his home, Hamels Park in Hertfordshire, he designed a new entrance gate and lodges, followed by a new dairy and alterations to the house, and in London alterations and redecoration of 63 New Cavendish Street.
 Increasingly desperate for work Soane entered a competition in March 1782 to design a prison, but failed to win.
 Soane continued to get other minor design work in 1782.

-Success at last
+Architectural career and success

 From the mid-1780s on Soane would receive a steady stream of commissions until his semi-retirement in 1832.